Cartan Actions of Higher Rank Abelian Groups and their Classification: Dynamical foundations of hyperbolic abelian group actions

-Each $\Lambda_i$ is called an {\it $a'$-basic set}.
+Each $\Lambda_i$ is called an {\it $a$-basic set}.

 \begin{proof} First, note that from Theorem \ref{thm:anosov-closing}, we immediately get that $NW(\set{ta}) = \overline{\Per(\R^k)}$.
-To pick the element $a'$, notice that there are at most countably many $\R^k$-periodic orbits.
-Therefore, the set of directions whose lines are dense in every periodic orbit is generic.
-In particular, we may choose $a'$ to have this property and be in the same Weyl chamber as $a$.
+To pick the elements $a'$, notice that there are at most countably many $\R^k$-periodic orbits.
+Therefore, the set of elements which have dense orbits in every $\R^k$-periodic orbit is generic, since these are exactly the complement of a countable union of hyperplanes (perhaps not through 0).
+In particular, we may choose such an $a'$ to have this property be in the same Weyl chamber as $a$.

 Define a relation on periodic points.
 Say that $p \sim q$ if and only if $W^{cu}_a(p) \cap W^s_a(q) \not= \emptyset$ and $W^{cu}_a(q) \cap W^s_a(p) \not= \emptyset$.
 These intersections are transverse since $a$ is Anosov, and we claim that $\sim$ is an equivalence relation.
 Indeed, symmetry and reflexivity are trivial by construction.
 To see transitivity, suppose that $p \sim q$ and $q \sim r$, where $p,q,r \in \Per(\R^k)$.
 Since $p \sim q$, the weak unstable manifold of $p$ intersects the stable manifold of $q$.
 Therefore, under application of the flow, this intersection point approaches the corresponding orbit of $q$.
 Hence its weak unstable manifolds converge to the weak unstable manifold of $q$ on arbitrarily large compact subsets.
 Since this weak unstable intersects the stable manifold of $r$, by local product structure at the intersection point, we get that $p \sim r$.